saud-learning-services/instructions-and-other-templates/docs/computer-setup.md

     <img src="../imgs/miniconda-installation.png" alt="Logo" width="600">
 </div>

-Once Miniconda is installed, open the Start Menu and search for the program called “Anaconda Prompt (miniconda3)”.
+Once Miniconda is installed, open the Start Menu.
+Typically, you can find the menu button along the top or bottom of your screen in the form of the Windows logo or Apple logo.
+Search for the program called _Anaconda Prompt (miniconda3)_.
 When this opens you will see a prompt similar to `(base) C:\Users\your_name`.
 Type the following to check that your Python installation is working:
-- :white_check_mark: run the command `python --version` (a version number should print out)
+- :white_check_mark: Run the command `python --version` (a version number should print out)
-- :white_check_mark: run the command `conda --version` (a version number should print out)
+- :white_check_mark: Run the command `conda --version` (a version number should print out)
 - If the installation was successful, the output should look similar to this:
 <div align="center">
     <img src="../imgs/anaconda-prompt-check.png" alt="Logo" width="600">